 To illustrate my point, look again at the verses above (Ezekiel 36:24-28).
 This also must be a metaphor, otherwise we’d have to say that when God brings the Jews back to Israel, they will all get rained on and have open-heart surgery.

-If those verses are a metaphor, then the ‘dry bones’ on chapter 37 are a metaphor.
+So, if Ezekiel 36:24-28 is a metaphor, then the ‘dry bones’ in chapter 37 is a metaphor – but, a much bigger metaphor.

 The fact is, the ‘Vision of the Dry Bones’ is a retelling of what happens in verses 24-28 of the previous chapter – except, in this case, God is emphasizing the CHARACTER of Israel’s exile.

 These graves are Israel’s exile.
 And, God sent Israel into exile because, when they were given a choice between spiritual death and spiritual life, they chose spiritual death – just as many Christians appear to be doing today with their turn towards worldliness.

 But here, in Ezekiel 37, the Children of Israel get a second chance.
 And, God is a God of second chances.

 (Otherwise, you and I are in a LOT of trouble!)